 Previously, I've enjoyed working as a software engineering intern at several startups, Optum, and Veeva Systems.
 I am also very grateful to have spent six unforgettable semesters TAing for UC Berkeley's Data Structures (CS61B) course.
+For more teaching information, please check here.

 Research